Abu-Rayhan-building/yaadbuzz-backend/README.md

 ### Packaging as jar

-To build the final jar and optimize the yaadmaan application for production, run:
+To build the final jar and optimize the yaadbuzz_backend application for production, run:

 ```